Home : Au : Online poker : Best Poker Apps in Australia 2026

 First deposit bonuses are for new players.
 Existing players also get deposit bonuses.
 They work in exactly the same way, but they’re known as reload bonuses.

-The best poker apps in Australia offer reload bonuses on specific days of the week.
+The best poker apps offer reload bonuses on specific days of the week.
 Although they’re generous, reload bonus multipliers aren’t as big as first deposit bonus multipliers.

 No Deposit Bonus

-Bonuses that don’t require a deposit are, as you’d expect, highly sought after.
-New customers can often get a no deposit bonus when they complete the account registration process.
-This is known as a sign-up bonus.
+Bonuses that don’t require a deposit are highly sought after.
+New customers can occasionally get a no deposit bonus when they complete the account registration process.

 Tournament Tickets

-The returns aren’t guaranteed because you have to finish in the money.
-However, by playing well, you could turn free tournament tickets into five-figure payouts.
+The returns aren’t guaranteed, because you have to finish in the money.
+But, by playing well, you could turn free tournament tickets into real-money wins.

 VIP Rewards and Rakeback

-The top Aussie app poker operators either offer VIP rewards or rakeback.
-The very best poker apps in Oz give you a choice between the two.
+The top Aussie poker apps tend to either offer VIP rewards or rakeback.

-Personally, I prefer rakeback, but I’m not opposed to VIP rewards.
-Rakeback allows you to recoup a percentage of the money you pay in rake.
+We prefer rakeback, since it’s ideal for new and recreational players, allowing you to recoup a percentage of the money you pay in rake.

-For example, if you pay $500 in rake over the course of a week and the operator gives you a 30% rakeback, you’ll receive a $150 cash rebate.
+For example, if you pay AU$500 in rake over the course of a week and the operator gives you 30% rakeback, you’ll receive a AU$150 cash rebate.
 The earn-as-you-play nature of rakeback makes it one of the best poker bonuses for active players to earn extra cash.

-VIP rewards work on a bet-for-points basis.
-For example, you could earn 10 points for every $5 you pay in rake.
+VIP rewards are better suited for regular players and work on a bet-for-points basis.
+For example, you could earn 10 points for every AU$5 you pay in rake.
 These points accumulate over time and determine your VIP status, which gives you access to an increasing number of rewards.

 AU Poker App Bonus Basics